thirulak/Sqlite_for_android/README.md

      - To allow the external apps to access the database we should give android:exported="true" in the manifest file
 * https://www.androiddesignpatterns.com/2012/06/content-resolvers-and-content-providers.html

+**Use of Content URI** :
+- can point to a part of a database
+- can point to a file(text,images etc..)